EuEsther/intervencao-policial-sp/README.md

 ### 📜 Licença

-Este projeto está licenciado sob a [MIT License](LICENSE).
-Consulte o arquivo `LICENSE` para mais detalhes.
+Distribuído sob a [MIT License](LICENSE).
+Use, modifique e compartilhe como quiser.